Big Art SF

 by Martin Taylor

-On display beginning April 12, 2025 at Ocean Beach Park in San Francisco.
+On display beginning April 12, 20025 at Sunset Dunes in San Francisco.

 Rock Spinner